 🍴Serving and Related Recipes

-In addition to the mandatory mashed potatoes and peas at our table, we serve Sausage Stuffing, Sweet Potato Casserole, Green Bean Casserole, Broccoli Slaw, and Easy Dinner Rolls.
+In addition to the mandatory mashed potatoes and peas at our table, we serve Sausage Dressing, Sweet Potato Casserole, Green Bean Casserole, Broccoli Slaw, and Easy Dinner Rolls.
 Cranberry sauce and other side dishes are typical, depending on your traditions.

 ❓How much turkey to buy per person?